Your Complete Guide to CBD's Benefits for Anxiety

 Next, Anandamide (the so-called "bliss" molecule)

-The effects of diazepam (benzo) was increased with the addition of Anandamide:
+The effects of diazepam (benzo) were increased with the addition of Anandamide:

 This basically means that Anandamide appeared to take the foot off the gas (glutamate) in the brain and boost GABA at the same time (apply the "brake").